JCC bomb threats: Teen suspect arrested in Israel

 Story highlights

-- The 19-year-old suspect is a dual American-Israeli citizen, police say
+- 19-year-old suspect is a dual American-Israeli citizen, police say

-- Another suspect was previously arrested in connection with a handful of threats

-Jerusalem (CNN)A Jewish teenager was arrested Thursday in connection with a series of bomb threats that have rattled Jewish institutions and community centers across the US and other countries, Israeli police said.
+Jerusalem (CNN)A Jewish teenager was arrested Thursday in connection with a series of bomb threats that have rattled Jewish institutions and community centers across the United States and other countries, Israeli police said.

 A months-long international investigation led to the 19-year-old suspect, who used "advanced camouflage technologies" to cover his tracks, police spokesman Micky Rosenfeld said.

 The suspect holds dual American-Israeli citizenship, an Israeli security official told CNN.
-He was arrested in Israel after an undercover investigation with the FBI.
+He was arrested in southern Israel after an undercover investigation with the FBI.

-The threats were made against sites in the United States, Australia, and New Zealand.
-In one case, an airline had to make an emergency landing because of the threats, Rosenfeld said.
+The threats were made against sites in the United States, Australia and New Zealand.
+In one case, an airline had to make an emergency landing, Rosenfeld said.

-Law enforcement officials have told CNN they believe many of the threatening calls to Jewish community centers originated overseas.
+Law enforcement officials have told CNN they believed many of the threatening calls to Jewish community centers originated overseas.

 Israeli police are still trying to determine the teen suspect's motive.
+The FBI confirmed the arrest and said in a statement it could not provide further information.

+"While the details of this crime remain unclear, the impact of this individual's actions is crystal clear: These were acts of anti-Semitism," ADL CEO Jonathan Greenblatt said in a statement.
+"These threats targeted Jewish institutions, were calculated to sow fear and anxiety and put the entire Jewish community on high alert."

+"We're very relieved that the person was caught," Rick Zakalik, executive director of the JCC of Greater Buffalo, told CNN.
+"It's obviously a very disturbed young man, and I pity his parents."

-Attorney General Jeff Sessions commended the FBI and Israeli National Police for their work on the case.
+US Attorney General Jeff Sessions commended the FBI and Israeli National Police for their work on the case.

 "Today's arrest in Israel is the culmination of a large-scale investigation spanning multiple continents for hate crimes against Jewish communities across our country," Sessions said in a statement.
 "The Department of Justice is committed to protecting the civil rights of all Americans, and we will not tolerate the targeting of any community in this country on the basis of their religious beliefs."